eatdrinkhealthy/eatdrinkhealthy/README.md

 1. confirm that `Release` is selected from the dropdown
 1. Click close
 1. On xcode application title bar, set target device to `Generic iOS device`
-1. Go to 'General' settings (folder icon on menu bar, then Eat Dink Healthy in left pane, General tab in center pane)
+1. Go to 'General' settings (folder icon on menu bar, then Eat Drink Healthy in left pane, General tab in center pane)
     1. Select 'TARGETS'
     1. set 'Version' and 'Build' to desired values
     1. under Deployment Info, set 'Devices' to `iPhone`